Free Fabora tool

 Planning

-Quick checks around span, section size, and indicative loading.
+Quick checks on span, section size and rough loading.

 Trade use